 When Edward enlisted in the 1/7th London Regiment, he was living in Westminster.
 He was killed in action at Loos on 25 September 1915.
 He has no known grave and is remembered with more than 20,000 others at Loos Memorial, Pas de Calais, France.

 The Commonwealth War Graves Commission records that Edward was the son of Edward and Alice Ashton of Welley, Datchet Common.
-It is not known how long his family remained in the village.
+As Datchet was his family home, Edward should be a candidate for inclusion on the memorial.

 *Percival John Barrott, 1888-1914

 Meadow View, Welley

 Percival was born in Horton.
 In early 1911, he was living with his mother, Johanna, and brother, Brian, at Welley, Datchet.
 He had three other brothers, James, Albert and Jack.
 All five men fought in WWI.

 Percy married in May 1911, moved to Maida Vale in London and started a family.
 He joined the Royal Navy as Stoker 1st Class SS/103275 aboard HMS Aboukir.
 He was killed in action on 22 September 1914 when his ship was hit by a torpedo from a German U-Boat in the North Sea.
 He is remembered at Chatham Naval Memorial.